-To create an indirect reference, the field prefix "reflookup:" is used.
+To create an indirect reference, the field prefix "refLookup:" is used.

 For example, if we created a field <<refLookup:process>>, Docmosis will use the value of the data item "process" as the name of the template to insert into the document.
-The following example shows how this would:
+The following example shows how this might look: